go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 ## Proxy (`proxy`)

-- `PROXY_ENABLED`: **true**: Enable the proxy if true, all requests to external via HTTP will be affected, if false, no proxy will be used even environment http_proxy/https_proxy
+- `PROXY_ENABLED`: **false**: Enable the proxy if true, all requests to external via HTTP will be affected, if false, no proxy will be used even environment http_proxy/https_proxy
 - `PROXY_URL`: ****: Proxy server URL, support http://, https//, socks://, blank will follow environment http_proxy/https_proxy
 - `PROXY_HOSTS`: ****: Comma separated list of host names requiring proxy.
 Glob patterns (*) are accepted; use ** to match all hosts.